Unbewohnte/FTU/README.md

 ---

 ## What is that ?
-This application is like an FTP server, but overcomplicated, probably overengineered monstrosity. (basically, a file server, but P2P and only one file is shared).
+This application is like an FTP server, but overcomplicated and probably overengineered monstrosity. (basically a file server, but P2P).

 ---